 where $N$ is introduced as normalization parameter and $K_{\rm{Coulomb}}(q)$ handles the Coulomb interaction, additionally $\varepsilon$ is introduced to describe a possible long-range linear background in the form of $\left(1 + \varepsilon \cdot q \right)$.
 It is important to highlight that the Coulomb correction is calculated in the pair-center-of-mass (PCMS) system, while the measurement is often done in the longitudinally co-moving system (LCMS).
 The assumption of Coulomb correction for the one-dimensional Bose-Einstein correlations in LCMS picture is that the shape of the source is spherical, i.e. $R_{\rm{out}} = R_{\rm{side}} = R_{\rm{long}} = R \equiv R_{\rm{LCMS}}$.
-The shape of the source, however, is spherical in the LCMS and not in the PCMS.
-Therefore, an approximate one-dimensional PCMS size parameter is needed.
-In a recent study detailed in~\cite{Kurgyis:2020vbz}, the average PCMS radius was calculated using the following formula:
+However the shape of the source, is not spherical in the PCMS.
+Therefore, an approximate one-dimensional size parameter,$R_{\rm{wave}}$, is needed that can be defined as in Ref.~\refcite{Kurgyis:2020vbz} and expressed with the following formula:

 where $\beta_{\rm{T}} = \frac{K_{\rm{T}}}{m_{\rm{T}}}$.
 Moreover, momentum difference in the Coulomb correction is in PCMS as a function of $q_{\textnormal{PCMS}}=q_{\textnormal{inv}}$ (the invariant four-momentum difference equals the three-momentum difference in the PCMS).
-Furthermore,, one would need to perform the measurement as a function of both $q$ and $q_{\textnormal{inv}}$.
+Furthermore, one would need to perform the measurement as a function of both $q$ and $q_{\textnormal{inv}}$.
 Following the estimation in Ref.~\refcite{Kurgyis:2020vbz}, a simple, approximate relation of the two may be given as $q_{\textnormal{inv}} \approx \sqrt{1-\beta_{\textnormal{T}}^2/3}\cdot q$.
 Implementing both of the above mentioned effects results in the following formula for the Coulomb correction expressed in terms of $q$ and $R_{\textnormal{LCMS}}$, based on the 3D calculation in PCMS:

 To illustrate, two example fits using Eq{.}(\ref{eq:fitfunc}) are shown on Fig.~\ref{fig:examplefit}.
 Based on the goodness-of-fit of the measured correlation functions, the L\'evy-stable source assumption is statistically acceptable.